MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 It's two orders of magnitude more computationally expensive to constantly coalesce masked merkle databases in the worst case than to just keep them separated (back of napkin math).
-Moreover, we are able to in $O(1)$ time answer sync ledger queries if we have ledger builders at every position.
+Moreover, we are able to in $O(1)$ time answer sync ledger queries if we have staged ledgers at every position.

 <a href="ledger-catchup"></a>
 ### Ledger Catchup